Art of Disney Animation: Art of Animation

 Hong Kong Disneyland is where Art of Animation is located.
 As part of the expansion of the park in summer 2008, the attraction replaced The Disneyland Story presenting How Mickey Mouse Came to Hong Kong.

 Behold an exhibition of original Disney artwork and see how an early concept sketch can become an animated character inside the building.
 View drawings, sculptures, and rare collectibles from more than 80 years of Disney and Pixar cartoons and animated feature films—and learn how Disney artists created and eventually brought to life of Disney characters.

 A zoetrope is a device that flashes a series of still images to produce the illusion of motion.
 Instead of using traditional, one-dimensional drawings, Toy Story Zoetrope, similar to the former Character Close-Up in Disney Animation Building at Disney California Adventure.
 It features 3-dimensional figures of characters from the Disney•Pixar Toy Story film series—including Woody, Jessie, and Bullseye—to demonstrate how even sculptures can easily become fully animated in the eye of the beholder.
 As large disks whirl under a flashing strobe light, the Toy Story characters spring to life.

 In 2012, since Magic Access Member Service Center (next to City Hall) was under construction, the center has temporarily moved to the building, replaced The Preview Gallery, while the Art of Animation is covered with a curtain whereas guests could enter and visit.
 However, the building has been temporarily suspended from September 21 to 30, 2016 and October 17 to 25, 2016 for transformation work.
 It has provided extra functions that serve the Magic Access Members.
 The old building was replaced by a Meet and Greet attraction known as The Annex.

 In 5th anniversary celebration, "The Magic Continues" Preview Gallery was placed inside the building's golden age area, displaying the three new themed area Grizzly Gulch, Mystic Point and Toy Story Land, the expansions at the park.
 Later, the display had moved to Hong Kong Disneyland Hotel.

 Due to its Monstrous Summer event in 2013, the building was converted into Monsters University Administration Building, in conjunction with the release of the film Monsters University.
 It ran from June 13, 2013.
 Although the event officially ended on September 1, it continued until October 31, part of the "Disney's Haunted Halloween" event starting from October 4.
 Due to its “Frozen” Village summer event in 2015, the building was converted into Inside Out Headquarters, in conjunction with the release of the film Inside Out.
-It was ran from July 9, 2015.
-Although the event officially ended on August 30, its continued until September 14.
+It ran from July 9, 2015; although the event officially ended on August 30, it continued until September 14.
 The displays inside the building were all moved to Epcot Character Spot at Epcot since April 2016.

 In the 10th anniversary celebration, half of the building (the renaissance age) was converted into Big Hero 6 Headquarters, where guests could meet and greet with Baymax since February 22, 2015, and Hiro Hamada only on June 4 as an atmosphere character.
 However, it has been closed since June 30.